 Before Getting Started

 While it’s best to have information about your income handy before you fill out the FAFSA, it’s not necessary to have filed your taxes with the IRS first.
+Download our FAFSA Checklist to make sure you have everything you need before you apply.

 What Happens After You Apply?